-For this effect, you'll use the Left and Right Iris Position and the Left and Right Iris Rotation output ports.
+For this effect you'll use the Left and Right Iris Position and the Left and Right Iris Rotation output ports.

-You'll need to connect these ports to patches that represent the Position and Rotation properties of the left and right iris objects:
+You'll need to connect these ports to patches that represent the Position and Rotation properties of the left and right iris 3D objects:

 To do this:

-This should create 4 yellow patches, representing each value.
+This should create 4 yellow patches, representing each value:

-Here's how your graph should look:
+Here's how this part of your graph will look:

-Your finished graph should look like this:
+And your finished graph will look like this:

-And the objects should cover and track the eyes in your finished effect:
+The objects should cover and track the eyes in your finished effect: